contentstack/cli/packages/contentstack/README.md

                                   the modules to the stack.
 The available modules are assets, content-types, entries, environments, extensions, marketplace-apps, global-fields, labels, locales, webhooks, workflows, custom-roles, taxonomies, and composable-studio.
-  -t, --content-types=<value>...  [optional]  The UID of the content type(s) whose content you want to export.
-In case
-                                  of multiple content types, specify the IDs separated by spaces.
-  -y, --yes                       [optional] Force override all Marketplace prompts.
-      --branch-alias=<value>      (Optional) The alias of the branch from which you want to export content.
       --secured-assets            [optional] Use this flag for assets that are secured.

 DESCRIPTION